 Looking for new office space can be stressful.
-There is a lot to consider.
-What is the best location for your business?
-What are you looking to spend?
-How much square footage do you need?
+There’s a lot to consider.
+What is the best location for our business?
+What are we looking to spend?
+How much office space do I need?

 How much space do you need per employee?

 This is a bit of a loaded question.
 How much space each employee will require depends on their job duties and the way your organization operates.
 How much space you can afford per employee also plays into deciding how much overall square footage will work for you.
 You can approximate how much space you need by adding the space needed for the number of employees you have that fit into various categories.
 Be sure to account for executive office spaces, unique furniture layouts or additional space for technology and equipment.

 Is a low, medium or high-density office environment best for your business?

 The answer to this question will depend on your budget and the nature of your business.
 Thinking in terms of square footage isn’t always easy.
 Instead, try to determine how much personal space each employee needs in terms of furniture, equipment and daily operations.
 The trends these days show that many employers are cramming employees into smaller spaces than they were a couple decades ago.
 Get a basic understanding of each type of environment to determine which is best for your business.

 This means that you provide minimal space per employee.
 While this does allow you to minimize the space you need and therefore pay less in rent, there are some issues found with high density offices.
 Lower productivity and less privacy for workers are some of the complaints associated with over-crowded offices.
 If privacy and space are not important to your employees or necessary to run your business, a high-density office environment may be best.

 This option provides a balance between value and employee comfort.
 You provide employees with ample space to do their job comfortably, but not so much that there is a lot of wasted space in your office.
 This environment also provides a little extra room to grow and add additional employees in the future.